lipu-tenpo/selo/README.md

 - no-break spaces between ‹li alasa e pakala toki.› and so forth.

+## introduction text

-## introduction by jan Sonatan
+The intro text is written by jan Sonatan.

-jan Sonatan will usually break the lines for you in a good way.
+It contains a few line breaks.
+If you paste the text, Scribus will interpret these as paragraph breaks.
+The paragraphs should still be line-broken in a reasonable way.
+This is up to you.

 First and last line is in the style *toki wawa* and has colour *unu pimeja*.